CA Foundation Subjects Jan 2026, ICAI Updated Course Details

 To ensure effective preparation, it's necessary to follow the official ICAI CA Foundation study material and choose textbooks with the updated syllabus.
 With the CA Foundation exams scheduled to take place thrice a year in January, May/June, and September, it's necessary to kick-start your preparation now.

 Begin by thoroughly understanding the CA foundation subjects and using all available study materials to set yourself up for success.
-This article provides the revised ICAI CA Foundation syllabus 2025, along with a downloadable PDF link, marks weightage details, and exam pattern information.
+This article provides the revised ICAI CA Foundation syllabus for Jan 2026, along with a downloadable PDF link, marks weightage details, and exam pattern information.

 Pursuing a CA course requires acquiring complete knowledge and skills for a chartered accountant.
 The CA syllabus comprises a range of subjects, outlined in the table below, which are designed to equip candidates with the expertise needed to perform their roles efficiently.
 The first-level syllabus is divided into CA Foundation 4 subjects.